wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Arithmetic operators

-Arithmetic operators perform addition, subtraction, multiplication, division, and modules on numerical values.
+Arithmetic operators perform addition, subtraction, multiplication, division, and modulo on numerical values.
 You can use literals or variables of type `int` or `float` as the numerical values in Ballerina expressions.

 - Addition